 Walk - Church Ope Cove

 - Coming out of the car park at Wakeham, cross the road to take the footpath almost immediately opposite, alongside the wall of Pennsylvania Castle.
-Follow the signed footpath down through the woods, going through the archway into the ancient graveyard.
+Follow the signed footpath down through the woods, going through the archway into the ancient graveyard and Church ruins of St Andrew’s Church.

 A nineteenth-century archaeological excavation at St Andrew's Church found statues at the site of the old church similar to Bronze Age ones found at Salisbury, and another dig a century later found evidence that the site was occupied in the Iron Age.
 An ancient well and an earlier graveyard were also found, and it is thought that there was a Saxon church here around the sixth century, but the church dedicated in the fifteenth century to St Andrew was built by Benedictine monks sometime in the twelfth century, after an underwater earthquake had damaged the Saxon chapel a century before.
 In 1340, and again in 1404, French raiders landed in the cove and torched the church, which was rebuilt.
 In 1625 a landslip damaged it again, and half the cemetery fell onto the beach.
 A wall was built to shore it up but another landslip fifty years later caused a lot of damage, and in 1734/5 the Southwell Landslip sent more graves to the beach below, including that of the twin daughters of King Ethelred, who had both died at birth in 990.
-The repair costs this time were so high that, despite a visit by charismatic preacher John Wesley in 1746, the church was abandoned ten years later and a new one built at St George's Reforne, using stone from here.
+The repair costs this time were so high that, despite a visit by charismatic preacher John Wesley in 1746, the church was abandoned ten years later and a new one built at St George's Reforne.
+Some of the stone’s from the old St Andrew’s church were later used in local houses in Wakeham.

 - From the graveyard follow the steps down towards the cove.
 Before you reach the bottom they join the main flight of steps to the beach from Church Ope Lane via Rufus Castle.
 Carry on down the steps to the beach, turning left before the sea to pick up the path heading through the undercliffs above the shoreline.